It is my wish that I with pen in hand,

 It is a truth that never can conform

-To vogue belief, or yet the latest flair.
+To vogue belief—or yet fond fashion’s flair.

-But beauty’s truth unknown succumbs to time;
+But beauty’s truth unknown succumbs to time—

 Hence yours shall live forever in my rhyme.